The Bankrate promise

 So should you try to sell now or wait?
 High prices and high demand are great, but keep in mind that not everything is rosy, even for sellers.
 The amount of time homes are taking to sell is inching upward, with September homes spending around 21 days on the market before going into contract, and high mortgage rates are keeping many potential buyers on the sidelines.
 Analyze your financial situation and life circumstances, as well as the state of your local market, before jumping into the market in the hopes of high profits.

 Housing market for buyers

-If you’re wading into the real estate market this spring, it’s important to do your research.
-Current market dynamics are complex and evolving rapidly.
+If you’re wading into the real estate market this winter, it’s important to do your research.
+Current market dynamics are complex and evolving rapidly, and they can differ wildly by location.
 Sellers should make sure they have a realistic understanding of what their home is worth under current circumstances — and buyers should crunch the numbers to understand exactly how much house they can afford.
-Getting preapproved for a mortgage can also be very helpful to give you an idea of the amount a lender would be willing to offer you.
+Getting preapproved for a mortgage can also be very helpful, giving you a solid idea of the amount a lender would be willing to offer you.
 Whichever side of the transaction you’re on, working with an experienced local real estate agent can help you navigate the market more successfully.
-Interview several candidates to find one you feel comfortable working with, and let them guide you through your journey.